CharlyCst/miralis/docs/architecture.md

 In order to properly virtualize interrupts and correctly handle them, we need to follow many rules.
 The goal is to ensure that all interrupts destined to the firmware are correctly virtualized, so that the firmware get exactly its destined interrupts.

+Virtualizing interrupts requires virtualizing the interrupt source.
+Miralis is designed to be minimal, and therefore explicitely avoid virtualizing devices such as disks and network cards, which are usually managed by the OS rather than the firmware.
+The current implementation of Miralis focuses on virtualizing the M-mode interrupts only: M-mode timer, software, and external interrupts.
+For that purpose Miralis forces the delegation of all other interrupts to the payload.

 We virtualize registers inside the virtual context of the firmware.
 Registers `mie`, `mip`, `mideleg`, `mstatus` will have their virtual counterparts `vmie`, `vmie`, `vmideleg` and `vmstatus`.
 In this section, we will also say that the firmware is running in **vM-mode** (M-mode virtualized by Miralis inside U-mode).
 Let's now separate the cases into the three execution states that could occur:

 #### Firmware

 When the firmware is running, we want Miralis to receive **all** interrupts the firmware expects to receive: no interrupt is delegated to firmware.
 We then set `mideleg` to 0 when executing the firmware.
 We also want to receive **only** interrupts the firmware expects to receive.
 We then must filter `mie` register to not trap on delegated interrupts or disabled interrupts.
 If an interrupt occurs, we need to reflect `mip` into `vmip` to let the firmware know which one.

 > **(MIDELEG-VM-MODE)**